Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

-Lower values of the KLD indicate greater similarity between the two PDFs.
-For the purposes of calculating the KLD, the joint densities $p(\bm{\eta}_j[k],\bm{x}_{j-1}[k])$ and $p(\bm{\eta}_j[k],\bm{x}_{j-1}[k], \bm{x}_{j-1}[k-1])$ are estimated nonparametrically for Case study 1 and 2 respectively.
-The true density is also evaluated non-parametrically, where the sample points are given by the true errors and states.
-Table \ref{table:KLDresults} clearly demonstrates the superiority of the proposed approach over the benchmark methods.\\

-The model error estimation techniques considered here can also be considered as parameterizations of the sub-grid dynamics.
-The ability of the methods to replicate key characteristics of the full Lorenz 96 model when used in this manner is also assessed.
-To this end, a time series of length $10^5$ data points is created where at any given time, the time discretized single layer Lorenz 96 is evaluated and combined with a single realization of the model error.
-The model error estimates apply to an interval spacing of 0.02 and 0.04 MTU for Case Study 1 and 2 respectively, so that the single layer Lorenz 96 is integrated with $\Delta t=8 \times 10^{-4}$ within the interval.
+The model error estimation techniques considered here can also be considered as stochastic parameterizations of the sub-grid dynamics.
+The ability of the methods to replicate key characteristics of the full 2-scale Lorenz 96 model when used in this manner is also assessed.
+For each case the single-layer Lorenz 96 system is run for $10^5$ time steps with a $\Delta t=8 \times 10^{-4}$, adding draws from the model error pdfs at the observation intervals used to construct these pdfs, i.e. 0.02 and 0.04 MTU for Case Study 1 and 2, respectively.
 We calculate the autocorrelation function (ACF) of $X_k$, the cross-correlation function (CCF) between $X_k$ and $X_{k+1}$, and the marginal probability density of $X_k$ (see Figure \ref{fig:ACFCCF}).
 The correlation functions approximate the dynamical transitions of the slow variables whilst the marginal probability density approximates the invariant measure.
 Again, Method B1 performs poorly in all aspects, particularly in Case Study 2 where temporal correlations are not reproduced, meaning that the dynamical transitions are poorly represented.
 The results are similar to those from using inflation and localization only, in case studies with a similar time scale separation \citep[e.g][]{Lu2017}.
-The Proposed Method reproduces all three features relatively accurately in both case studies, and compares favourably with other methods that rely on data of the sub-grid processes (c.f.
-ACFs, CCFs and PDFs in \citet{Crommelin2008} and \citet{Lu2017}).
-Improvements over Method B2 are more distinct in Case Study 1 than in Case Study 2, due largely to the relatively greater similarity in error estimates in this case study (see Figure \ref{fig:estimatederrs}). \\
+Improvements of the proposed method over Method B2 are more distinct in Case Study 1 than in Case Study 2, consistent with the greater similarity in error estimates in this case study (see Figure \ref{fig:estimatederrs}).
+The Proposed Method reproduces all three features relatively accurately in both case studies, and even compares favourably with other methods that rely on data of the sub-grid processes (c.f.
+Figures 5-7 in \citet{Crommelin2008} and Figure 1 in \citet{Lu2017}). . \\